solarisDigitalAssets/docs/docs/Custody_API_Guide.md

 }
 ```

-If others validation checks fails then a Transaction will be created and immediately
+If other validation checks fail then a Transaction will be created and immediately
 set to FAILED state.
 This can happen, for example, when the corresponding Account
 does not have sufficient balance to process this Transaction.